 I first learned about fasting with honey from a Chinese book on slimming, authored by a Taiwanese.
 After my discovery of honey benefits in late 2006, I did my very first honey fast and gained a newfound respect for my body.
-Now taking just honey and water has become a regime for me; I do it several times a year to cleanse the stomach and intestine, and detoxify the body system.
+Now taking just honey and water has become a daily regimen for me; I try to do it several times a year to cleanse the stomach and intestine, and detoxify the body system.
 While fasting with honey is kind of unheard of in most countries, it is very popular in Taiwan and Japan.
 Give it a shot to find out the effects on your body, you will be in for a sweet surprise.

 Fasting with honey water makes a lot sense to me.
 Honey contains fatty acids that promote intestinal muscular contractions and has easily absorbable contents such as vitamins and minerals that keep the body in good nutrition balance.
-And water helps flush out the toxics from the body system.
+And water helps flush out the toxins from the body system.
 Not only does this recipe help in cleansing our system, it also promotes the ease of slimming and improves our skin condition.

 Below records my personal thoughts on the fasting process which I believe would help those who are learning how to detox to form some expectations and better prepare themselves mentally for the three days.